lisan-5/Axumite-kingdom-Quiz/README.md

-# Axumite Kingdom Quiz
+# 🌟 Axumite Kingdom Quiz 🌟

-Welcome to the Axumite Kingdom Quiz!
+Welcome to the **Axumite Kingdom Quiz**!
 This project is a web-based quiz application that tests your knowledge about the Axumite Kingdom.
-It is built using React for the frontend and Bootstrap for styling, ensuring a responsive and visually appealing user interface.
+Built with **React** and **Bootstrap**, it ensures a responsive and visually appealing user interface.

-## Features
+## 🚀 Features

 - **User Authentication**: Register and login functionality to track user progress.
 - **Difficulty Levels**: Choose from easy, medium, and hard difficulty levels.